naftulikay/deepfreeze/README.md

 deepfreeze
 ==========

-A simple command-line utility to upload files to Amazon Glacier
+A simple command-line utility to upload files to Amazon Glacier.

 ## Examples ##